 This post may contain affiliate links for your convenience.
 Thank you for supporting this site with purchases made through these links.
 See full DISCLOSURE for details.

 Are you looking forward to January 1st?
 A day of so much hope for the new year.
 New you.
 A healthier you.
 Nearly half of Americans set out to make New Years resolutions, but according to this report, only 8% are successful in achieving their goals for the new year.
 Many will fail within the first week.

-Thankfully, you can get a head start in achieving a healthy 2016 by swapping out a desert for this delicious salad.
+Thankfully, you can get a head start in achieving a healthy year by swapping out a dessert for this delicious salad.
 Because, really how many Christmas cookies can one person consume?
 Don’t answer.
 That was a rhetorical question but we all know come January 1st, we’ll be buying gym memberships and vowing to never eat junk again.
 Disclaimer: though if done right, Christmas cookies can be chock-full of nutrients (I’m thinking gelatin and Einkorn flour!)

 We are well into December but our farmer’s markets are still boasting Autumn’s beautiful warm hues of persimmons, pears and citrus fruits of all kinds.
 This fruit salad is a wonderful addition to your Christmas brunch – all the fruits can be chopped the night before and tossed in dressing just before serving.

 Any fall fruit will work in this recipe though my goal was to make a quick and easy desert with just a handful of my favorites like granny smith apple, D’anjou pear, persimmon and an orange from our backyard.
 I’m sure the addition of pomegranate anvils would be lovely atop this salad.
 Really, anything goes.